 Centering his songs on his predicament allows Cohen to achieve the authenticity necessary to reach his audience.
-The quotation I’ve called Leonard Cohen’s Implicit Declaration Of Universality follows:
+The quotation I call Leonard Cohen’s Implicit Declaration Of Universality follows:

 I can’t believe that my predicament is unique.14

-The predicament is also key to Cohen’s offer of consolation in answering the question, “How does one respond to a predicament that has no solution?”15 Cohen puts the query more elegantly:
+The predicament is also key to Leonard’s offer of consolation in answering the question, “How does one respond to a predicament that has no solution?”15 Cohen puts the query more elegantly: